 A 2020 national survey commissioned by the Anti-Defamation League’s Echoes & Reflections with oversight by the USC Shoah Foundation showed that Holocaust education helps create empathy, critical thinking skills and social responsibility among students.
 Students with Holocaust education are:

 Voices of Hope strives to instill these behaviors in students.
-Since 2018, over 17,000 students from 117 Connecticut schools have participated in Voices of Hope’s HERO Center education programs.
+Since 2018, over 25,000 students and educators from 120 Connecticut schools have participated in Voices of Hope’s HERO Center education programs.

 Comments from 9th grade students at Farmington High School: